microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device-list.md

 ---
 title: "List devices"
-description: "Retrieve a list of devices registered in the directory. "
+description: "Retrieve a list of devices registered in the directory. "author: "tfitzmac"
 ---

 # List devices